 The trio named their reborn band “Dallas Ugly” in reference to a joke about the band’s home city of Chicago.
 “I have a friend who was once described as ‘Dallas ugly but Chicago OK’ while on a first date with a woman who had just moved there from Texas” laughs Burton.

-Dallas Ugly has plans to record a full length album in 2021.
+Dallas Ugly recorded their full length debut album in April of 2021 with Alec Spieglen as producer and is making plans for a release.
 Although the trio has recorded together before, they consider the upcoming project to be their debut album.
 “Just because we are the same people doesn’t mean it’s the same band”, they explain, “in fact, it’s anything but the same band, and that’s what we are really excited about.”